CHARNAME & Party members of both games

 - Walking the Earth: His approach to the adventuring life.

 - Wide-Eyed Idealist: Unfortunately, he is very much ignorant.

-- Action Girl: Less so than some of the others, but she can still hold her own.
+- Action Girl: A less combat-oriented build than some of the other female characters, but she can still hold her own.
+She makes for an adept archer, with Dexterity 19, the highest (legal) score possible.

 - Awesome, but Impractical: In terms of stats, she is the best thief in the game: Halflings get the best racial bonuses, she has extremely high Dexterity and she has an Alora-only item that boosts each Thief skill by 10%.
 Unfortunately you get her so late in the game that most of her points have been spent into Pickpockets, instead of the necessary Find Traps, not to mention that you can't use her for the first couple of Dungeons.